4.3 Lists

 • Never use a heading to introduce a list.
 Always add a lead in sentence below a heading to create a context for the list.

 Each kind of list is suited for specific purposes.
 All lists must conform to a set of rules of construction, punctuation, and formatting.
-You can use the Paragraph formatting tool in MS Word (see Figure 4.3.1) to format a ready list: simply highlight your list and click on either the bullet or number buttons in the top left of the image below.
+You can use the Paragraph formatting tool in MS Word (see Figure 4.3.1) to format a ready list: Simply highlight your list and click on either the bullet or number buttons in the top left of the image below.
 Alternatively, MS Word will auto-create a list when you drop to a new paragraph and type 1. along with some text, then hit return.
 For more information on how to create a list in MS Word, click here.

 ""